mkiziltay/Flutter-Firestore-Note-App/README.md

 # Note App with CRUD
 * Realtime Database firestore
 * Backend designed with freeplan.
+So dataBase maybe locked when you see this project.
 * Used stream.builder for realtime changes.
+* Used GridDelegate for viewing notes.
 * Including Note CRUD operations.

 ## Code Written Directories